abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 - **Optimizer**: AdamW
 - **Training Duration**: 3–5 epochs
 - **Loss Function**: Custom loss to address models bias towards a particular class in training.
-  - **Explanation**: we used a Custom loss combining binary cross-entropy and an MSE fairness penalty which enforces alignment with a target class distribution by penalizing deviation from a predefined ratio of AI-generated predictions, thereby mitigating bias and encouraging balanced predictions.
+  - **Explanation**: We used a Custom loss combining binary cross-entropy and an MSE fairness penalty, which enforces alignment with a target class distribution by penalizing deviation from a predefined ratio of AI-generated predictions, thereby mitigating bias and encouraging balanced predictions.
-    - **$Loss_1$** : Standard cross-entropy loss for training sample predictions.
+    - **$Loss_1$**: Standard cross-entropy loss for training sample predictions.
-    - **$Loss_2$** : Mean squared error (MSE) loss to enforce a target ratio $\beta$ of predicted class 1 (AI-generated) to class 0 (human-created) samples in the test set.
+    - **$Loss_2$**: Mean squared error (MSE) loss to enforce a target ratio $\beta$ of predicted class 1 (AI-generated) to class 0 (human-created) samples in the test set.

         > $$\text{MSE} = (\text{mean}(y_{\text{pred}}) - \beta)^2$$